Al Bhed Translator

 What Is Al Bhed?

-How to Use This Al Bhed Translator
+How to Use the Al Bhed Translator

 Drop your English in, get Al Bhed back in seconds: